Mayor Pro Tem

-Extra Strength Wastewater is wastewater with a higher pollutant level when compared to that of residential wastewater.
+What is extra strength wastewater?Extra Strength Wastewater is wastewater with a higher pollutant level when compared to that of residential wastewater.
 Technically, it is waste water with higher concentrations of solid materials and organic water pollutants.
-Wastewater discharges that exceed residential levels of biochemical oxygen demand (BOD) or total suspended solids (TSS) will be subject to pay ESC.
+Wastewater discharges that exceed residential levels of biochemical oxygen demand (BOD) or total suspended solids (TSS) will be subject to extra strength charges.

 Why has the City of Bend adopted an Extra Strength Charge program?

 The City of Bend, along with a group of business representatives, created an equitable Extra Strength Charge (ESC) program to protect our investment at the Water Reclamation Facility (WRF) and recover costs of treating higher strength wastewater.

 What can I do if I disagree with the category I am initially placed in?Any customer in an industry that is required to pay a sewer extra strength charge may request reclassification at any time by submitting an ESC Reclassification Application along with the application fee.